A look ahead at air traffic

 Schiphol has six runways: Kaagbaan, Polderbaan, Aalsmeerbaan, Zwanenburgbaan, Buitenveldertbaan and Schiphol-Oostbaan.
 Which runways we use depends on the availability of the runways, the wind and weather conditions and the environmental regulations for runway use.
 In principle, two runways are always in use: one for departing and one for arriving aircraft.
 At peak moments, a second runway may be used.

-The Polderbaan (33%) and Kaagbaan (30%) were used the most.
-The Zwanenburgbaan (18%), the Aalsmeerbaan (15%), Buitenveldertbaan (4%) were mainly used as secondary runways.
-The Schiphol-Oostbaan was almost not deployed for commercial air traffic.
+The Kaagbaan (36%) and the Polderbaan (32%) were used the most in this period.
+The Aalsmeerbaan (13%), Zwanenburgbaan (7%) and Buitenveldertbaan (12%) were mainly used as secondary runways.
+The Schiphol-Oostbaan was not deployed for commercial traffic.

-In the period of 14 – 27 April 2025, there was an average of 1,362 daily flights at Schiphol.
-We had expected an average of 1,357 flights.
-Compared to the previous weeks, the number of flights increased.
+In the period of 25 May – 7 June 2026, there was an average of 1,369 daily flights at Schiphol.
+We had predicted around 1,377 flights in our outlook.
+The number of flights increased slightly compared to the previous week.

 Peak times last week